By Sam Ervin & Margaret Magnus

 Sam Ervin said, “My wife, Martha Ervin (now Martha Aubin), and I were students at UCSB and friends of Agnes Baron when Agnes started the DART Program.
 We were also former psychedelic drug users who had stopped because of Meher Baba’s cautions.

-"Agnes asked us and a few of our friends in a similar situation to act as counselors by meeting with the youth in the DART program and sharing our experiences.
+"Agnes asked us, Jeffrey Johnston, and a few of our friends in a similar situation to act as counselors by meeting with the youth in the DART program and sharing our experiences.
 She also involved former users of heroin and other drugs in the panel of ‘counselors.’
 Martha and I would drive from Santa Barbara to one of the five Ventura County high schools where DART convened and share our experiences and answer questions, encouraging the young people to avoid illicit drugs.”

 The program was well received by both its young participants and their parents.
 Agnes and the DART program received favorable testimonials saying the program especially improved positive communication between parents and their children.